Clément Chantôme: 2007–08 season

 Chantôme appeared in the first team during the first two months of the 2007–08 season, but was subsequently dropped.
 On 1 December 2007, he returned to the first team, coming on as a 78th-minute substitute in a 1–0 loss to Caen.
 Following his return, Chantôme soon regained his place in the side.

-Amid transfer speculation linking him away from PSG, Chantôme scored his first-ever goal for Paris Saint-Germain in a 3–0 win against Épinal in the first round of the Coupe de France.
+On 5 January 2008, Chantôme scored his first-ever goal for Paris Saint-Germain in a 2–0 win against Épinal in the first round of the Coupe de France.
 He then started in the Coupe de la Ligue Final against Lens, playing 64 minutes before being substituted, in a 2–1 win, earning his first trophy in his professional career.
 He made three assists in the last four matches of the 2007–08 season.
 Chantôme started in the Coupe de France Final against Lyon, playing 83 minutes before being substituted, in a 1–0 loss.
 Despite being sidelined on three occasions later in the 2007–08 season, he made thirty-six appearances and scored once in all competitions.

 2008–09 season

-Ahead of the 2008–09 season, Premier League side Arsenal were reported to be interested in signing Chantôme.
-It was announced on 10 August 2008 that Chantôme signed a contract extension with Paris Saint-Germain, keeping him until 2011.
+On 10 August 2008, it was announced that Chantôme had signed a contract extension with Paris Saint-Germain, keeping him at the club until 2011.
 After the club signed Claude Makélélé, Chantôme lost his position in the starting lineup, often appearing as a substitute.
 Injuries, including one to his thigh, contributed to his non-appearances in the team.
 At one point, Chantôme was expected to be loaned out so he could play first-team football elsewhere, but he ended up staying at the club.
 Chantôme scored his first goal of the season on 23 October 2008, in a 3–1 loss against Schalke 04 in a UEFA Cup match.
 He then contributed two assists in both legs, winning 5–1 win against Wolfsburg.
 In the 2008–09 season, Chantôme made thirty-six appearances and scored once in all competitions.